Bounty (BNTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bounty Historical Price

-According to the latest data gathered on Bounty live price page, the current price of Bounty is 0.00189598USD.
-The circulating supply of Bounty(BNTY) is 999.40M BNTY , giving it a market capitalization of $1.90M.
+According to the latest data gathered on Bounty live price page, the current price of Bounty is 0.00164153USD.
+The circulating supply of Bounty(BNTY) is 999.40M BNTY , giving it a market capitalization of $1.63M.

 The Bounty Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BNTY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.